ExWaltz/Scripts/README.md

 This script opens the output of [comp](#comp) from the default editor(nvim).

 ## pdfcomp
 This attempt to combine PDF files together.
 There is a bug when combining PDF file with spaces in their file name.
 It has options of `-low`, `-high`, and `-comp`. `-low` outputs the lowest acceptable resolution. `-high` output the highest acceptable resolution. `-comp` is the compressed version of PDF.
-If no option has be inputed it will de a normal PDF combination.
+If no option has be inputted it will a normal PDF combination.
 Combining files with no option may results in pages not having the same size.
 #### Dependencies
 - ghostscript